 Niamey experiences a hot desert-like weather, with high temperatures throughout the year.
 Your comfort and planned activities help decide the best time for your visit.

-For wildlife viewing at the Kouré Giraffe Reserve or W National Park, the dry season (November-March) offers the best conditions.
-Vegetation thins, improving visibility, and life beings gather near where water comes from.
+For wildlife viewing at the Kouré Giraffe Reserve or W National Park, the dry season (November-March) provides the best conditions.
+Vegetation thins, improving visibility, and living beings gather near where water comes from.

-For touring the city and cultural visits in Niamey, the dry season (November-February) presents more comfortable temperatures.
-Activities on the river on the Niger River also benefit from stable water depth when it's not rainy.
+For touring the city and cultural visits in Niamey, the dry season (November-February) provides more comfortable temperatures.
+Activities on the river on the Niger River also benefit from stable the level of the water during the dry season.

 June - October (Rainy Season)